-Creative Industry Night 3 brings together members of Haverhill’s creative economy for a night of networking and entertainment.
-Join us at Haverhill Community TV’s Studio 101, 2 Merrimack St, Haverhill for the third in our continuing series; this time we shine the spotlight on film and television in the Merrimack Valley.
+Creative Industry Night 3 brought together members of Haverhill’s creative economy for a night of networking and entertainment.
+The event was held at Haverhill Community TV’s Studio 101, 2 Merrimack St, Haverhill for the third in our continuing series; and we highlighted the film and television industry in the Merrimack Valley.

 John Stimpson, writer, editor, and director